lnapoli87/HOL1/hands-on-lab.md

     ![](img/fig.2.png)

-03. Using Finder, on the projecct folder, create a new text file called **Podfile** (without extension), and add the lines
+03. Using Finder, on the project folder, create a new text file called **Podfile** (without extension), and add the lines

     ```
     pod 'ADALiOS', '~>1.0.0'